orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1 Female  1053 0.196
     ## 2 Male    4309 0.804

-For historical figures born after 1920, there are about 4 times as many male historical figures than female figures.
-This is intriguing because in this 85 year timeframe from 1920 - 2005, we have 1053 historical women out of a total of 1427 women in the entire timeframe.
+For historical figures born after 1920, there are about 4 times as many male historical figures than female figures (which is an improvement over the factor of 6.2).
+This is intriguing because in this 85 year timeframe from 1920 - 2005, we have 1053 historical women out of a total of 1427 women, or 74%, in the entire timeframe.

     ##          term   estimate
     ## 1 (Intercept) 19.6057504